EMacherki/IntegerSort/README.md

 require(devtools)
 devtools::install_github("EMacherki/IntegerSort")
 ```
 Some time we have to force installation if we won't to update.
-In this case we have turne force to TRUE int the  devtools::install_github.
+In this case we have turne force to TRUE in the  'devtools::install_github' function.
 ```
 require(devtools)
 devtools::install_github("EMacherki/IntegerSort",force=TRUE)